zinen/nibe-fetcher/README.md

   clientSecret:'adasdasd123!!xasd', // Get this at api.nibeuplink.com/Applications
   authCode:'blblablabla', // Leave empty at first run and replace with content after browsing link from console output URL
   sessionStore: Path.join(__dirname, './.session.json'), // Default session data stored in a file at the modules root dir
-  scope: 'READSYSTEM', // Default=READSYSTEM or can be 'READSYSTEM WRITESYSTEM'.
-Requires premium.
+  scope: 'READSYSTEM offline_access', // Default=READSYSTEM or can be 'READSYSTEM WRITESYSTEM'.
+Note 'offline_access' was implemented in APIv2 and means that the access code wont die after an hour.
   systemId: 123152 // OPTIONAL if you only have one system ignore this setting.
 Or for multiple systems get yours via function getSystems()
   //debug: 0, // Must be a number from 0=off to 3=most console.logs
   //redirectUri: 'http://z0mt3c.github.io/nibe.html', // The Oauth return URL.
 Pr default links to z0mt3c page that just make the authCode ready for an easy copy/paste for you.